that-recsys-lab/smores/structure.md

 3- mainstream documents list and niche documents list seperately or combined 3- configuring recommender systems -> can be added seperately

-## Pause point
+## Next

-1 - update run.py an monilithic_ecosystem.py so each recommender will be forwarded as an object with it's consumers and providers
-2 - combine the sampler with the smores-run.py since all of that is very expeirment specific
+1 - combine the sampler with the smores-run.py since all of that is very expeirment specific 2 - make the item selection and utility scores more systematic -- classes 3 - tidy the code :)